bigshrey/playlist-merge/README.md

 3. **Validation & Enrichment**: After extraction, external validation (e.g., via `MusicBrainzClient`) is performed to further validate and enrich metadata.
 This adjusts confidence scores and sets the `validated` flag in Song objects.
 Provenance and per-field validation status are updated accordingly.
 4. **Authentication**: Robust authentication detection combines DOM-based checks (profile/account elements, sign-in button) with session cookie validation.
 Manual login workflow is consolidated and supports callback/event extensibility for automation and error handling.
 5. **Export/Import**: All Song fields, including provenance and validation status, are exported to CSV and imported into PostgreSQL.
 The schema and export logic are registry-driven for future extensibility.
-6. **Logging & Error Handling**: All major actions, decisions, and error cases are logged for agentic traceability.
+6. **Logging, Error Handling & Testing**: All major actions, decisions, and error cases are logged for agentic traceability.
 Utility methods (e.g., in `Utils`) support robust retries and filename sanitization.
+All changes are validated with tests and error checks, including edge cases.

 ## Key Classes & Fields
 - **Song**: Immutable record with all metadata fields, plus `trackAsin`, `validated`, `confidenceScore`, `sourceDetails` (provenance), and `fieldValidationStatus` (per-field validation).